Public Engagement Prize

 Nominated for being highly involved in numerous public engagement activities over the year and exemplifying how teams can come together around engagement activities.

 Nominated for taking part in the Institute’s Meet a Bioscientist event and his support in hosting the Virus Fighter game, to ensure the game remains publicly available.

 This year saw a bumper crop of nominations for the 2021 PESC Prize, with eight groups and individuals being nominated for their commitment to engaging public audiences with Institute research.
 The nominations were assessed by a panel consisting of members of the Public Engagement team along with two external judges from the Wellcome Genome Campus and the UKRI Public Engagement teams.

 In the end the judges found it impossible to decide between two nominations, so for the second time the PESC Prize was awarded to two groups: the Escape Room team and the Virus Fighter team.
 Huge congratulations to both the winning teams!
 The Public Engagement team would also like to applaud all those who were nominated for their fantastic work this year.

 The Epigenetics Escape Room is a brilliant new resource to engage public audiences with epigenetics.
 The team adapted their plans for an in-person escape room to create the online version, which had great success as part of the 2021 Cambridge Festival with over 500 individuals trying out (and solving!) the puzzles.

+This was a fantastic project which involved contributions from an impressive number of researchers.
 One judge commented that “this is a really innovative project that that has risen to the challenges of engaging with a public during a pandemic and taken the needs of the audience into account from the start.”